 Frequently Asked Questions

-When does the Daytime program start and how long is it?
+When does the Daytime MBA program start and how long is it?

 What's the Daytime program like?

-In August, you will go through a review session (referred to as Bootcamp) of core business topics to ensure that all graduate students have the same knowledge base at the start of the program.
-We then break the MBA program into 5 units:
+- • You will start the program with a review course (referred to as Bootcamp) of core business topics to ensure that all graduate students have the same knowledge base at the start of the program.
+The program is then divided into 5 units.

-- Each unit is 9 weeks and consists of three courses.
+- Each unit is 8 weeks and consists of two or three classes.

 What if I have to miss a class?

-You can attend class remotely when life happens!
-Our MBA classroom, designed with high-tech equipment, allows MBA students the flexibility to attend class virtually, as well as watch the recording of class. **Please keep in mind this is not to be used as a permanent arrangement.**
+- You can attend class remotely when "life happens!"
+Our MBA classroom, designed with high-tech equipment, allows MBA students the flexibility to attend class virtually, as well as watch a recording of class. **Please keep in mind this is not to be used as a permanent arrangement.**

 How many credit hours are required in the program?